ser0brien/Memorize/README.md

 You need to turn over the cards one by one to find the same cards.
 When you **find two identical cards,** you get one point and these cards will disappear.
 The game ends when you **find all the pairs.**

 ## About the course
+Stanford's CS193p course, Developing Applications for iOS, explains the fundamentals of how to build applications for iPhone and iPad using SwiftUI.
 >[Stanford University's course CS193p (Developing Applications for iOS using SwiftUI)](https://cs193p.sites.stanford.edu/2020)

 ### Lectures